Man smiling wearing an apron putting 'open' sign on a shop door

 It can be helpful to use accounting software so that you can focus on growing your business, while ensuring that your tax payments are up-to-date.
 Integrated accounting services can also help you minimise errors, reduce the time needed for manual data entry and streamline finance and tax management.

 HSBC UK provides accounting software integration that simplifies the process of managing and paying taxes.
-Connecting your business bank account with your accounting software means you can monitor your finances in real time and automate the recording of transactions.
+Connecting your small business bank account with your accounting software means you can monitor your finances in real time and automate the recording of transactions.

 Plan your small business marketing strategy